 - May has high temperatures and high humidity with a sprinkling of rain, so views are not as clear.
 It is prime time for Everest summits and for those not so active we can arrange a helicopter or plane ride to see the highest mountain in the world.

 - The monsoon is in full swing in June and the lower clouds hide the mountain views.
-Hence, we suggest spending a few nights in Kathmandu before continuing to Thailand for some beach time with better weather in Koh Samui.
+Hence, we suggest spending a few nights in Kathmandu before heading to Mustang where the climate is drier.

-- There is plenty of rain at this time of year, although the heaviest is at night.
+- There is plenty of rain at this time of year in Southern and Central Nepal, although the heaviest is at night.
 We don’t advise trekking during the monsoon as there are many leeches and very boggy paths to navigate.
+Instead venture to Mustang for stunning landscapes.

-- August experiences a lot of rain, so you could spend a couple of nights in Kathmandu, but other parts of the country become inaccessible or more difficult to navigate.
+- August experiences a lot of rain, so many parts of the country become inaccessible or more difficult to navigate, with the exception of Upper and Lower Mustang when it is the peak time to visit.

 - The rains become less frequent, and the landscape is lush and green whilst the lodges prepare for the dry season which starts in October.